UVLabs/wordpress-plugin-boilerplate/readme.md

 - Open `dist.sh` in the `bin` folder and replace prefix.zip with the name for your dist file that will be created when you run `composer dist` example `myplugin.zip`

 - Replace 'Root' with a shortname for plugin example `Myplugin`.
+This is used as your namespace prefix. (exact match, whole word)

+- Replace 'Root_' with a shortname for plugin example `Myplugin_`.
+This will be used in the class name of some files. (loose match)

-This is used as your namespace prefix.
-(You need to run `composer dumpautoload` after making this change to refresh autoload file with correct details.) (loose match)
+You need to run `composer dumpautoload` after making this change to refresh autoload file with correct details.) (loose match.

 - Replace 'plugin_author_name' with your name name, (exact match [whole word])